Electronics Supply Chain Risk Report: Q2 2026

 Printed circuit board assembly on the production floor

-Q2 Buyer Actions
+Q2 Buyer Action Plan

 For OEM buyers, the most important actions this quarter are practical and immediate: